ixiaopan/blog/content/post/svd.md

-From Figure 1, we can see that the absolute position of the red point always stay the same, however, the relative position to the basis can be changed.
+From Figure 1, we can see that the absolute position of the red point always stay the same.
+However, the relative positions to the different bases are different.
 Mathematically, the red point can be described from the view of a coordinate system as follows,

 $$
 x = P_b[x]_b